 Plasko's Farm, 670 Daniels Farm Rd., Trumbull, CT 06611, 203-268-2716

-Fairview Tree Farm in Shelton has been around since the mid-1800s and they celebrate fall the same way the big farms do, just on a more intimate scale.
-Everyday in October from 9-5, you can pick your own pumpkins, feed the goats and rabbits running around and hop on for a 1-1/2 mile hayride.
+This farm has been around since the mid-1800s and they celebrate fall the same way the big farms do, just on a more intimate scale.
+Everyday in October from 9-5, you can pick your own pumpkins, feed the goats and rabbits running around, and hop on for a 1-1/2 mile hayride.
 You can even plan a party at the farm with your own private picnic spot.
 On the weekends, you can check out their popular, night time Haunted Hayride and Haunted Trail, just be sure to check the schedule for exact days and hours.
 Fairview also has mums, gourds and decorative corn for sale -- and a year-round Christmas shop if you're ready for it!

 Fairview Tree Farm, 484 Walnut Tree Hill Rd., Shelton, CT, 203-944-9090